JoeKnittel/joeknittel.github.io/_posts/2021-01-23-Composing-Our-First-Jupyter-Notebook.md

 #### Pandas Package

-The <a href = "https://pandas.pydata.org/pandas-docs/stable/user_guide/10min.html">pandas package</a> allows us to work with tabular data in what are called `dataframes`.
+The <a href = "https://pandas.pydata.org/pandas-docs/stable/user_guide/10min.html">pandas package</a> allows us to work with tabular data in what are called **DataFrames**.

 ![](\images\df.png)